Secure Sum Outperforms Homomorphic Encryption in (Current) Collaborative Deep Learning: Secure Sum Protocols

 \section{Secure Sum Protocols}

 As a building block for many applications, secure sum is a common example of SMC.
 In secure sum, $n$ parties have a private input $x_i, i \in \{0,1,...,n-1\}$ each and want to determine the sum $y = \sum_{i=0}^{n-1} x_i$ in such a way that no party learns anything but what can be revealed from its own input and the output $y$.
 Presuming no collusion, the problem can be solved straightforwardly as described by Clifton \textit{et al.}~\cite{Cli02}: \begin{enumerate} \item After choosing a limit $l$ known to be greater than $y$, a selected master side draws a random number $r$ from a uniform distribution in the range $[0,l)$. \item The master side, denoted as $p_0$, sends $s_0=x_0 + r \mod{l}$ to the second party. \item The parties $p_i \forall i \in \{1,2,...,n-1\}$ sequentially send $s_i = s_{i-1} + x_i \mod{l}$ to party $p_{i+1\mod{n}}$. \item Finally, $p_0$ receives $s_{n-1}$ and broadcasts the result $y=s_{n-1}-r \mod{l}$, which is $r+\sum_{i=0}^{n-1} x_i -r \mod{l} = \sum_{i=0}^{n-1} x_i$, to all other parties. \end{enumerate} Clearly, the two adjacent parties $p_{i-1}$ and $p_{i+1\mod{n}}$ of $p_i$ can calculate $x_i$ by subtracting $s_{i-1}$ from $s_i$ if they collude.
 This can be prevented by splitting each $x_i$ into different segments and performing the secure sum protocol for each segment separately in a permuted order.
-Zhu \textit{et al.}~\cite{Zhu11} proposed a $k$-secure sum protocol that guarantees zero-leakage, if any two parties collude by splitting each $x_i$ into $k$ segments.
-Additionally, it reduces the probability of information leakage vastly depending on the parameter $k$.
+Chor and Kushilevitz~\cite{Cho93} proposed a $k$-secure protocol on modular addition, which means that no coalition of less than $k<n$ parties can infer any information than what follows from their own input values and the computed sum.
+It uses $n*k/2$ messages, which is proven to be a tight lower bound for any k-secure oblivious protocol~\cite{Cho93}.